faria-A7/RAG-Pipeline-Bangla-English/README.md

 ### 6. Do the results seem relevant?
 If not, what might improve them (e.g., better chunking, better embedding model, larger document)?
 - **Relevance**: Results are generally relevant (e.g., Groundedness ~0.85), especially for mapped queries.
 - **Improvements**: Better chunking (e.g., dynamic sizing based on semantic coherence), a multilingual embedding model (e.g., `mBERT`), or a larger, diverse document corpus could enhance performance.

+---

+##Additional information:
+- Before implementing the final model, I have tried and tested other models as well.
+I have tested "intfloat/multilingual-e5-small", "google/mt5-small", "google/mt5-base", and, "google/flan-t5-base".
+After testing the for several times, I have moved forward with the current one to get a better mapping nad result.
+Those models were failing at some points or the other way around.